Nealmalhotra/narkdown/README.md

 # Narkdown for VSCode

-A VSCode extension that brings Notion-like editing experience to Markdown files with intuitive slash commands.
+A VSCode extension that brings Notion-like editing experience to Markdown files with intuitive slash commands and a powerful WYSIWYG editor.

 ## Features